- My NYPL

 Let the Library guide your search for employment with everything from resume help to databases to classes.

-Job and Career Workshops now offered at many NYPL locations!
+- Job and Career Workshops @ NYPL Locations

 - Listen to a NYPL Library program on Effective Employment Strategies for Those 50+